trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

 ### Permission management

-The following operations are allowed or denied based on the setting of `opa.allow-permission-management` If set to `true`, these operations are allowed.
+The following operations are allowed or denied based on the setting of `opa.allow-permission-management-operations` If set to `true`, these operations are allowed.
 If set to `false`, they are denied.
 In both cases, no request is sent to OPA.